MPC Electrician & Handyman Services

-We please to announce that we are now offering handyman service to the SW London region.
+We please to announce that we are now offering Electrician & handyman service to the SW London region.

-Here at MPC Property Developments, as you can see from our projects, that we have tackled every kind of maintenance job possible on a residential property.
-We are now offering those skills and experience in our Handyman Services.
-Whatever your fitting and fixing need we can and have done it.
+Here at MPC Property Developments, as you can see from our projects, that we have tackled every kind of electrical & maintenance job possible on a residential property.
+We are now offering those skills and experience in our Electrician & Handyman Services.
+Whatever your fitting and fixing, we can and have done it.

-Parking and materials, if applicable, are charged at cost.
+Parking, congestion charge and materials, if applicable, are charged in addition.